 Science capital is a measure of your engagement or relationship with science, how much you value it and whether you feel it is ‘for you’ and connected with your life.
 It recognises the significance of what you know, how you think, what you do and who you know in shaping your relationship with science.
 It also helps to shape and frame experiences which are designed to support STEM engagement.

 Science engagement is at the heart of what we do, and we are using the concept of science capital to provide us with a research-based insight into what influences and shapes people’s engagement with, and attitudes towards, science.

-The Science Museum Group have been working with King’s College London and University College London on the Enterprising Science project since 2012, using the concept of science capital to understand how people from all backgrounds engage with science and how their engagement might be increased through different formal and informal science-related experiences such as visiting museums and science centres.
+The Science Museum Group worked on the Enterprising Science project in partnership with King’s College London, University College London and BP, using the concept of science capital to understand how people from all backgrounds engage with science and how their engagement might be increased through different formal and informal science-related experiences such as visiting museums and science centres.

-You can also read about our journey and reflections on applying research into our practice in our Transforming Practice blog
+We have developed a toolkit and workshops for colleagues internally and across the sector.
+You can read about our journey and reflections on applying research into our practice in our Transforming Practice blog.

 Science capital and wider science engagement research shapes and informs the training we deliver through the Science Museum Group Academy, where we share creative and practical ideas to empower people to help others to make a personal connection with science.

 For further information, email us at email@example.com.